dreadl0ck/zeus/README.md

     usage: procs [detach <command>] [attach <pid>] [kill <pid>]

-The procs builtin allows you to detached commands (execute them async), list or kill spawned proceses and attach Stdin + Stdout + Stderr to a running process.
+The procs builtin allows you to detached commands (execute them async), list or kill spawned processes and attach Stdin + Stdout + Stderr to a running process.

 > NOTE: there are tab completions for PIDs